 The house comprises a converted farm building with a Victorian semi-detached front overlooking the castle grounds.
 An impressive horse chestnut tree is at the entrance to a winding drive through a walled garden planted with lawn, roses, daffodils, wildflower meadow grasses and various young trees and shrubs.

-A yew hedge divides this side garden with a walled garden at the back of the house overlooking Bullcroft Park and planted with beech hedging, herbaceous borders, fruit trees and raised beds for vegetables.
+A yew hedge divides this side garden with a walled garden at the back of the house overlooking Bull Croft Park, planted with beech hedging, herbaceous borders, fruit trees and raised beds for vegetables.

 Access: Wheelchair accessible